-- The current registration rate is 11 percentage points higher than it was in February 2017 (77.9%), the year preceding the last gubernatorial election.
+- The current registration rate is 6 percentage points higher than it was in May 2018 (76%), six months prior to the last gubernatorial and midterm elections.

 Likely voters lean Democratic and are ideologically mixed.